MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/w3clogfile-mapping.md

 # W3CLOGFILE mapping

-W3CLOGFILE mapping is way to map incoming data to columns inside tables.
-When the ingestion source file is in W3CLOGFILE format, map the file content to the table using a W3CLOGFILE mapping.
+Use W3CLOGFILE mapping to map incoming data to columns inside tables when your ingestion source file is in W3CLOGFILE format.

 [!INCLUDE [data-mapping-overview](../../includes/data-mapping-overview.md)]